Nurse-Lauren

 However, she didn’t want to end up doing the books every night, returning to a situation where her home life suffered for her career.
 That’s when she came across the idea of franchising a clinic and in 2018, Lauren opened her own SILK clinic in Marion, South Australia.

 “The back of house tasks that head office does makes the business model work.
-I didn’t want to spend all my evenings doing ordering, accounts and finance.
+I didn’t want to spend all my evenings doing ordering, accounts, and finance.
 I’m so happy that SILK does that because it takes the pressure off.

 “I have the autonomy of being able to work for myself and be home for my kids when they need me.
 My home life is significantly better without the stresses of working for someone else.”